microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event-snoozereminder.md

 ---
 title: "event: snoozeReminder"
-description: "Postpone a reminder for an event in a user calendar until a new time."
+description: "Postpone a reminder for an event in a user calendar until a new time."author: "angelgolfer-ms"
 ---

 # event: snoozeReminder